 The Sub-Fund adopts a sustainable investment approach using best in universe and best efforts selection process and both positive and negative screening to identify companies with long term sustainable growth criteria.
 The Sub-Fund makes sustainable investments whereby a minimum of 80% of the Sub-Fund's net assets, are invested in shares of companies that are considered aligned with relevant United Nations Sustainable Development Goals ("the SDGS").
-The minimum levels of sustainable investments with environmental and social objectives are respectively 10% and 30% of the Sub-Fund's net assets.
+The minimum levels of factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters. sustainable investments with environmental and social objectives are respectively 10% and 30% of the Sub-Fund's net assets.